Scheduler

 Heartbeat Collection

-Every 60 seconds, the scheduler collects heartbeats from all active workers:- Pane liveness — checks if tmux panes are still alive
+Every 60 seconds, the scheduler collects heartbeats from all active agents:- Pane liveness — checks if tmux panes are still alive

-- Agent state — reads current state from the worker registry
+- Agent state — reads current state from the agent registry

 - Context capture — stores pane content snapshot